AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 ![](assets/tech_quarant_error_status.png)

-If you change the status to **[!UICONTROL Whitelisted]**, the address will be targeted systematically each time even if an error is encountered.
+If you change the status to **[!UICONTROL On allow list]**, the address will be targeted systematically each time even if an error is encountered.

 >[!CAUTION]
 >
->Blacklisted addresses are not concerned by the quarantine system and are not targeted, even if you change the status of the address.
+>Addresses on the block list are not concerned by the quarantine system and are not targeted, even if you change the status of the address.

 You can also change the number of errors and the period between errors.
 To do this, change the settings of the deployment wizard (Email channel/Advanced settings).
 For more on the deployment wizard, refer to [this section](../../installation/using/deploying-an-instance.md).